 YouTube Keyword Research Tools

-While the above comprehensive YouTube SEO tools include this functionality, if you want to try a standalone tool for YouTube keyword research, check out these tools.
-In some situations, you’ll find new keywords that the other YouTube tools haven’t found yet.
+While many of the above comprehensive YouTube SEO tools include this functionality, if you want to try a standalone tool for YouTube keyword research, check out these tools.
+In some situations, you’ll find new keywords for your YouTube videos that the other YouTube tools don’t provide you.
 Plus, they’ll let you think outside the box or follow a hunch in ways that other tools might not respond to.

 11. YouTube Search Autosuggest